f5devcentral/f5-agility-labs-xc/docs/class3/lab2.rst

 Task 1: Deploy a Header Route to Steer Traffic for Canary Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this task, you will create a header route that directs traffic to different origin pools based off a specified HTTP header.
 This configuration
 can be useful for Canary testing.
-Traffic matching a specified heard will be directed to a specified origin pool, while all other traffic will be
+Traffic matching a specified header will be directed to a specified origin pool, while all other traffic will be
 directed default origin pool for the load balancer.

 +------------------------------------------------------------------------------------------------------------------------------------+